 # Merging interiors #

-If the interior was from an old_forum claim, update this document; if on the new, edit its claim in the claims browser.
+If the interior was from the new forum, edit its claim in the claims browser.

 # Merging quests / dialogue #